danieljimenezcr/danieljimenezcr/README.md

 # Hi, i am Daniel Jimenez!
 # 💫 About Me:
 I'm a Fullstack Software Developer with expertise in Front-End.
-In my free time, i love playing video games and experimenting with personal projects.
+In my free time, I love playing video games and experimenting with personal projects.

 I'm looking for opportunities to work as a Front-End Developer, to expand my knowledge and skill set, and contribute to dynamic teams focused on creating impactful solutions.